Bitget App

 For spot markets, the following order types can accompany Limit Orders:

-GTC, FOK and IOC are available for Futures Limit Orders only
+[Post only] and [Trailing stop] are available for Futures Limit Orders only

 Two other orders that are commonly utilised by traders include Take Profit and Stop Loss.
 Based on their personal risk appetite, traders will place Take Profit and/or Stop Loss orders on opening/pending positions to realise their preferred profits or exit losing positions once a certain price level is reached.
 Take Profit and Stop Loss can be combined with Limit Orders as well as Trigger Orders for Margin Trading.